Metrakit/VisualCaptcha-Laravel/README.md

 It's all !

 #DEMO
-You have a example here: https://github.com/Metrakit/VisualCaptcha-Laravel/tree/master/example
+You have an example here: https://github.com/Metrakit/VisualCaptcha-Laravel/tree/master/example